How good is the Denon DL-103 MC cartridge?

 We’ve had the era of super low-mass arms, to which a DL-103 should never be fitted.
 We are now in a medium-mass tonearm era and the DL-103 isn’t well-suited to many of these either.
 The DL-103 can be used with medium-mass arms as long as the resonant frequency is known and the necessary mass adjustments are made.

-So how good is the DL-103 in the right set-up though?
-I’ve installed and set up many and it’s a very good cartridge, especially for the low asking price.
+How good is the DL-103 in the right set-up?
+It’s a very good cartridge, especially for the low asking price.
 The Denon DL-103 sounds balanced, clean and powerful, with no obvious issues anywhere.
 The DL-103 offers higher resolution than similarly priced MM carts when partnered with a suitable high-gain phono pre-amp (critically important).

-The DL-103 will never be the most resolving, airy or articulate cartridge, but it is honest and beautifully made, and it will smack around Ortofon 2M Reds, Audio Technica VM95Es, etc all day long, and deliver a better balanced and resolved result than many sub-$1000 carts.
+The DL-103 will never be the most resolving, airy or articulate cartridge, it can’t be for technical reasons, but it is honest, beautifully made, and it will smack around Ortofon 2M Reds, Audio Technica VM95Es and worn out old-skool magnets and make them look as bland and uninvolving as they really are.
+It will deliver a better balanced and resolved result than many sub-$1000 MM carts, and even some coils.

 img 4624

-It looks like a DL-103, but this ain’t no DL-103, it’s my Supex SDX-1100D, better in every way than the Denon DL-103.
+It looks like a DL-103, but this ain’t no DL-103, it’s my Supex SDX-1100D, better in every conceivable way than a Denon DL-103.
 It’s better than most other cartridges period, one of the best of all time.
 It cost as much as a car in the early ’80s.
-“No way Mike, a car..?”
-Yep, a medium-sized car.
+A medium-sized car…

 Knowledge

-Remember, salespeople want and NEED to sell these things.
-For many, once the sale is complete, that’s it.
-For many owners, even if the set-up is sub-optimal, the result will often be better than the crappy sub-$100 cartridge most are stepping up from, even if it’s still way out.
+Salespeople NEED to sell you things, like DL-103s and plenty much worse.
+Once the sale is complete, in most cases that’s it.
+For many owners, even if the set-up is sub-optimal, the result will often be better than the crappy sub-$100 MM cartridge most are stepping up from, even if it’s still way out.

 Has the retailer explained that the DL-103 is a very low-output moving coil cartridge?
 Have they explained that it needs a high-gain phono preamp and/or a step-up transformer?
 Have they mentioned how much more a good high-gain phono pre or transformer costs or how critically important they are in extracting the most from a good MC cart..?
 Have they explained that the 103 is completely wrong for an SL-1200?
+Have they explained that in a bad system it ain’t gonna sound good?
 Good retailers will have staff on hand who can explain all of these things.

 Variants